What AI Cannot Do for Event Planners: Honest Limitations in 2026

 Can AI help with safety planning at all?

-Not necessarily.
-Use it to draft.
+No. Use it to draft.
 Keep a human responsible for tone, facts, and anything sensitive.
 For crisis comms, lead with humans.

 Does AI replace junior planners?